Why this project is important to you

 This project will improve the condition of the existing sewer; enhance community well-being; provide long-term benefit to the environment; and extend its life for decades to come.

-Some disruptions and delays are expected while these works are underway.
-Beach Road will continue to be accessible to all road users however please allow extra time for travel.
+Relining works (24-hour) have now progressed along Beach Road (St Kilda Street), between the Middle Brighton Baths and North Road.
+Please continue to allow extra time for travel.
 All road users will be subject to a reduced speed limit of 40km/h and some lane closures will be necessary while works are underway on the road.

-Both traffic and pedestrian management will be in place for the life of the project, we ask that instructions are followed to ensure the safety of all members of the community.
+Both traffic and pedestrian management are still in place, we ask that the community continues to follow instructions to ensure the safety of all members of the community.

 In order to reline the sewers and ensure the safety of work and site crew, bypass pumping will be in continuous operation and will run 24 hours a day.